PietroFilippo/Genshin-Repertoire-of-Myriad-Melodies/README.md

 Re-check that the **Hu Tao theme** is equipped on the rhythm minigame.
 The water/blue default theme will never work with this detector.
 Run `calibrate.py` and check the per-column blue readouts — they should be ≥230 when no note is present.
 If not, check if you're using the hard notes modifier, if so, try bumping the in-game note speed to 2x-3x.

 **`Failed to connect to Arduino on COMx`.**
 Verify the board is plugged in and the sketch is flashed.
 If multiple boards are connected, set `SERIAL_PORT` explicitly in `pc_client/config.py` instead of relying on auto-detect.
+Or switch the **Input** dropdown to **Software (Win32 SendInput)** to skip the hardware path entirely.

 **`pythonnet` / WinForms error on `.exe` first launch.**
 The bundled `.exe` strips Mark-of-the-Web from its DLLs on first launch (downloaded zips inherit MOTW, which the .NET CLR refuses to load assemblies from).
 If you see a CLR error on the very first run, try running the `.exe` once more — the strip happens before the second launch.